 Adrienne joined the CCV staff in Fall 2019 as the Theology and Public Leadership Program Associate.
-She wears three very important hats at Augsburg: coordinating the TPL undergraduate degree, co-directing the summer AYTI, and managing the Public Church Scholars pathway degree.
+She wears three very important hats at Augsburg: coordinating the TPL undergraduate degree, directing the summer Augsburg Youth Theology Institute, and managing the Public Church Scholars pathway degree.

 Adrienne has served in many ministry and youth leadership capacities since graduating from Augsburg in 2002 with a bachelor’s degree in Youth and Family Ministry and a minor in Sociology.
 Before coming to this position, she served as youth ministry program staff for an urban ministry collaborative in St. Paul, booking agent for a local hip hop artist, assistant camp director for an island camp and retreat center, and served two local charter high schools in administrative leadership and advising capacities primarily supporting students in college and career exploration.
 In December 2018, she received her MA in Organizational Leadership with a concentration in ethics and leadership from St. Catherine University.
-In Fall 2019, she also began the exciting journey of teaching a personal leadership course at the University of Minnesota for undergraduate students in the Leadership Minor program.
+In Fall 2019, she also began the exciting journey of teaching undergraduate students at the University of Minnesota in the Leadership Minor program.

 When she isn’t working, Adrienne loves walking or hiking in parks and woods around the Twin Cities with her family and energetic dog Calvin.
-Her husband is a middle school music teacher and her kiddo is a thoughtful and creative 5th grader.
+Her husband is a middle school music teacher and her kiddo is thoughtful and creative and always has his nose in a book.
 As a family they enjoy camping, following the latest Star Wars or Avengers stories and media, and making and sharing homemade meals.